webix-hub/docs/data/desktop/daterange.md

 // end: Wed Nov 02 2016 00:00:00 GMT+0300 (Russia Standard Time)}
 ~~~

-Configuring calendars
+Configuring DateRange Calendars
 -----------------

-common for all calendars
+You can set specific configuration for all calendars of the DateRange widget.
+You should use the **calendar** property for this purpose.

+It is an object that can contain the available [Calendar properties](api/refs/ui.calendar_props.md):

 ~~~js
 webix.ui({